M-arcus/cloudron-docs/docs/documentation/developer/api.md

 }
 ```

-`appStoreId` is the [Cloudron Store](https://cloudron.io/appstore.html) Id of this application.
+`appStoreId` is the [Cloudron App Store](https://cloudron.io/appstore.html) Id of this application.
 For example,
 `io.gogs.cloudronapp` is the id of Gogs app.
 A specific version can be specified using the '@' suffix.
 For
-apps that are not published on the Cloudron Store, skip this field and provide a `manifest` instead.
+apps that are not published on the Cloudron App Store, skip this field and provide a `manifest` instead.
 Apps
 with an `appStoreId` will automatically be kept up-to-date as newer version of the app are published on the
 store.